-Customer success is comprised of many touch points: sales, marketing, on boarding and training, and customer service.
+Personalization is key to positive customer experiences and achieving customer success.
+However, customer success is comprised of many touch points across a brand: sales, marketing, on boarding and training, and customer service.
 It is essential that these teams NOT be siloed, but act and move as a unified whole in order to create valuable long-term relationships with customers.
 For the sales team, acquiring a customer is the most important step in the customer journey, but for the company as a whole, it’s just the beginning of true customer success.

 What are the most important aspects of the Customer Experience?